No matter what diet you choose for your muscle-building campaign, there are certain fundamentals that you should adhere to.

 Get a high-quality protein like Whey Isolate from MyProtein, or Isopure or Optimum Nutrition Whey.

-A workout does not “produce” muscle growth.
-It “stimulates” it.
-From there the body goes to work repairing, compensating, and then overcompensating for the damage done.
+A workout does not “produce” muscular growth.
+It merely “stimulates” it.
+From there the body goes to work repairing, compensating, and then over-compensating for the damage done.
 At no point does a “surplus” come into the equation.
 But you do need sufficient or adequate nutrition for sure.

 I recommend you figure out your maintenance calories and add on 200-300 to ascertain your Gain Calories.
 See this post on gaining 12 pounds of muscle in a year for more.

-Note: Cutting is a whole different animal, and yes, Total Six Pack Abs is the way to go.
+Note: Cutting is a whole different animal, and yes, my Total Six Pack Abs program is the way to go for fast fat loss.
 If any readers haven’t yet seen MuscleHacker Brandi McAtee’s article in here local paper about her recent triumph, go here (there’s a nice shout-out to MuscleHack there too).

-(3) Creatine.
-Creatine is one of the only proven supplements to work.
-It’s proven and it’s safe.
+Creatine is one of the very few supplements proven to work.
+And yes it is safe.

 A lot of people fall into the ‘more is better’ mentality with creatine.
 More is not better with this supplement.
 By taking too much it is possible to cause creatine saturation outside the cell.
 This can prevent effective muscle uptake of creatine.
 5g per day is the dosage I recommend.
 I also recommend taking this AFTER your workout.